 The questions of who needs treatment, when, and for what reasons may need to be answered by a variety of helping professionals.
 When it is not clear if a child needs help, the therapist might consider providing educational opportunities and small groups as an introduction to treatment and further evaluation.

-Maintain family rituals, daily routines, and a regulated environment.
+Maintain a stable environment that includes family rituals and daily routines.
 Keep the lines of communication open and talk to your children.
 Children feel unsettled when they see problems that are denied or never discussed honestly.
 They learn not to trust their own perceptions.
 Children need the truth, but the truth should be given to them with thoughtful consideration and suited to their developmental level.
 Often, hurt is underneath anger and comes out as anger.
 If we can help kids put words to their pain and fear, it will help them relieve it.